 Jerusalem artichokes are very easy to grow.
-Maybe too easy.
-The most common remark I've heard from gardeners who have grown this veggie is that you only have to plant it once and you'll have it forever -- no matter how hard you may try to get rid of it!
-This has been my experience as well, but it's hard to complain too much about a plant that provides a hearty harvest and tall yellow flowers as well with little to no effort on my part.
+Some may consider them too easy to grow.
+A common remark from gardeners who have grown this veggie is that you only have to plant it once and you'll have it forever, no matter how hard you may try to get rid of it!
+Jerusalem artichokes will provide a hearty harvest and tall yellow flowers with little to no effort.

 Where to Grow Jerusalem Artichokes